Cubin1215/NBA-Archetype-classification-and-performance/README.md

 These archetypes are more than just clusters; they are a strategic lens for understanding NBA dynamics:

 * **Optimized Lineup Balancing:** Instead of relying on rigid positions, teams can now construct lineups ensuring a strategic mix of archetypes (e.g., pairing a "High-impact Playmaking Scorer" with a "Off-ball 3&D Three-Point Shooter" for spacing, and an "Efficient Rebounding Paint Protector" for defense).
+* **Visual Comparison to the League Average:** Utilizing Excel visuals to digestibly compare cluster profiles to wider league trends.
 * **Player Scouting & Draft Strategy:** Identify specific archetype "gaps" on a roster to target in free agency or the NBA Draft.
 * **Player Development:** Tailor development plans for young players to cultivate them into specific, valuable archetypes.
 * **Fantasy Basketball & Betting:** Gain an edge by predicting how certain archetypes might perform in specific matchups or roles.